Pretzel Logic

 like they are toasted Muppet characters ready to put on a show.

-The inside top of the plasticized bag is empty, save for the expanded gases that give
+The inside top of the plasticized bag is empty, save for the expanded gases

 the whole illusion of life.
 The clerk sees my bag and laughs nervously at the sight.